alloy-lab/overland/README.md

 1. Create route file in `apps/web/app/routes/` (React Router v7 file-based routing)
 2. Routes are automatically generated for CMS collections via the collection registry
 3. API clients are auto-generated and available in `apps/web/app/lib/clients/`
+4. Use the generated types from `apps/web/app/lib/types/` for type safety

 ### Shared Components